Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 7. Gnawing Abdominal Pain and Depression

-Any woman who’s got pain in the abdomen and is feeling depressed needs a check-up, According to Dr Leonard Litchenfeld.
+Any woman who’s got pain in the abdomen and is feeling depressed needs a check-up, according to Dr Leonard Lichtenfeld.
 Some researchers have found a link between depression and pancreatic cancer, but it’s a poorly understood connection.

 8. Indigestion